etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 A physical inventory can only be posted to the ledger in case there is a difference between "Quantity count" and "Book Quantity" for a product.
 Otherwise there will not be anything to post to the ledger.

-For instance a product whose "Quantity count" is 6700 units at a given date, while "Book Quantity" in Etendo is 6000 units.
+For instance, a product whose "Quantity count" is 6700 units at a given date, while "Book Quantity" in Etendo is 6000 units.

 That physical inventory can be posted once processed, if the cost of the product has been calculated.